GREEN BAY, Wis. -- At the end of almost every play, Randall Cobb grabbed at his right arm and kept it tight to his body.

-Cobb did not play in last Friday’s preseason opener against the Arizona Cardinals and considering Jordy Nelson will miss the entire preseason because of a knee injury, the number of snaps quarterback Aaron Rodgers will have with his top receivers is going to be limited between now and the Sept.
-8 opener at San Francisco.
+Cobb did not play in Friday's preseason opener against the Arizona Cardinals and considering Jordy Nelson will miss the entire preseason because of a knee injury, the number of snaps quarterback Aaron Rodgers will have with his top receivers is going to be limited between now and the Sept.
+8 season opener at San Francisco.

 Cobb led the Packers with 80 receptions last season and might have an even bigger role this season, so it's understandable that he wants to be on the field as much as possible during training camp.